DeBartolo Performing Arts Center

-The DeBartolo Center is one of the cultural capitals of the campus, offering five distinct performing arts venues within a 150,000-square-foot structure that opened in 2004.
-The venues include the Decio Mainstage Theatre for theatrical productions; the Leighton Concert Hall; the Browning Cinema; the Philbin Studio Theatre, ideal for experimental work; and the Reyes Organ and Choral Hall, featuring a hand-crafted organ.
+The DeBartolo Performing Arts Center is one of the cultural capitals of the campus, offering five distinct performing arts venues within a 150,000-square-foot structure that opened in 2004.
+The venues include the Patricia George Decio Theatre for theatrical productions; the Leighton Concert Hall; the Browning Cinema; the Philbin Studio Theatre, ideal for experimental work; and the Reyes Organ and Choral Hall, featuring a hand-crafted organ.

 Students, faculty, staff, and community neighbors all benefit from the performances staged here year-round by big-name stars and aspiring newcomers alike.
 The educational purpose of the building is reflected in its other facilities, which include classrooms, editing bays, recording facilities, and of course, faculty offices.

 Learn more about performing arts at Notre Dame